CreativeDevelopments/CDCommands/README.md

 # TypeScript Support

 New in v4.1.0, CDCommands has gained support for TypeScript!
 You can now use one of the best command handlers with one of the best high level languages!
 To use CDCommands in your TypeScript project, it's as simple as changing your ES2015 imports, (require/module.exports) to use ES2016 imports and exports (import x from x/export default).
-For example, initialzing your project in your main `index.ts` file.
+For example, initializing your project in your main `index.ts` file.

 ```ts
 // ./index.ts